ry-dgel/self-phase/readme.md

 This will load in the data set, and for each one, load in or compute some useful
 metrics:
 * pwidth - Full-width half-maximum of pulse in femtoseconds.
-* bwidth - Full-width tenth-maximum of pulse spectrum in Hertz.
+* bwidth - Full-width tenth-maximum of pulse spectrum in nm.
-* l_edge - Leftmost edge used to calculate bwidth in Hertz.
+* l_edge - Leftmost edge used to calculate bwidth in nm
-* r_edge - Rightmost edge used to calculate bwidth in Hertz.
+* r_edge - Rightmost edge used to calculate bwidth in nm
-* rho_max - Maximum plasma density during simulation in ions/cubic centimeter.
+* rho_max - Maximum plasma density during simulation in ions/cubic milimeter.
 * power - Ratio of final power to initial power.

+The parameters will also be loaded in, and for ease of use, converted to typically used orders of magnitude.

 ## Todo
 * ~~Translate Main Loop~~